UbiquityRobotics/learn/noetic/magnisilver/verification.md

 ### 1.3  ESTOP Switch Motor Power Safety Overrides

 The ESTOP and motor initial state tests require a fully functional robot.
-Some of these tests appear later in section 3 as well as here because these test sections are used for different types of verifications.
+Some of these tests appear later in section 3 as well as here because these test sections are used for different types of verification.

-*  This first test can be done without the host CPU installed or with it installed.
+*  This first test can be done with the Raspberry PI installed or uninstalled.
 Start with the robot powered down and the 'ESTOP' switch in the 'out' position and the black main power switch pushed in so the Magni is totally off.
 Then push the black main power switch which will turn on main power.
 At this point the main power switch will be in the 'out' position.  ```VERIFY``` both the blue and red leds on the switchboard are on AND the blue led on bottom right of rev 5.1 MCB or later is on AND that the main power and status leds are all on located on the left middle of the MCB  ```VERIFY``` that there is no jump in motors or if movement happens it is less than one cm.  ```VERIFY``` that both motors are in the locked state strongly resisting movement.

 * With a host CPU, Raspberry Pi, installed do same as above and wait for motor node to be fully started which takes up to 2 minutes but is often faster.
 On rev 5.2 MCB you can see the motor node is active when both the 'SIN' and 'SOUT' leds near center top of the MCB are both blinking quickly. ```VERIFY``` that the robot does not jump or move more than 1 cm as as the robot fully starts.  ```VERIFY``` that the Wheels did not jump in movements as we started the robot.